dzchua/store-rest-repo/readme.md

 Logs in prices of items sold in stores with CRUD operations.

-Built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy
+Built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

 Deployed on Heroku.